frobnic8/jiradump/README.md

 * List the known set of fields, and IDs
 * List your favorite filters, and IDs
+* List the known set of issues status names and IDs
 * Dump issues for a filter

 Because you are likely running this on your local laptop, you'll probably want